ReetaZhang/kucoin-api-docs/source/localizable/index.html.md

 --------- | -------
 currency | currency
-holdAmount | Remaining funds frozen (calculated by subtracting any unfrozen funds from the initial frozen funds)) bizType | Business type which led to the freezing of the funds, such as transaction, withdrawal etc. orderId | ID of funds freezed order (this ID is unique to the frozen asset order) createdAt | Time of the event updatedAt | Update time
+holdAmount | Remaining funds frozen (calculated by subtracting any unfrozen funds from the initial frozen funds)) bizType | Business type which led to the freezing of the funds, such as transaction, withdrawal, lendings etc. orderId | ID of funds freezed order (this ID is unique to the frozen asset order) createdAt | Time of the event updatedAt | Update time

-###bizType
+### bizType
 The **bizType** field indicates the reason for the account hold.

 ###orderId